René Lévesque: French language

 His government's signature achievement was the Quebec Charter of the French Language (introduced in the legislature and still colloquially known as Bill 101), whose stated goal was to make French "the normal and everyday language of work, instruction, communication, commerce and business".
 In its first enactment, it reserved access to English-language public schools to children whose parents had attended English school in Quebec.
-All other children were required to attend French schools in order to encourage immigrants to integrate themselves into the majority francophone culture (Lévesque was more moderate on language than some of the PQ, including the language minister, Camille Laurin.
-He would have resigned as leader rather than eliminate English-language public schools, as some party members proposed).
+All other children were required to attend French schools in order to encourage immigrants to integrate themselves into the majority francophone culture.
+Lévesque was more moderate on language than some of the PQ, including the language minister, Camille Laurin.
+He would have resigned as leader rather than eliminate English-language public schools, as some party members proposed.
 Bill 101 also made it illegal for businesses to put up exterior commercial signs in a language other than French at a time when English dominated as a commercial and business language in Quebec.

 Quebec nationalism

 Lévesque was disappointed with the cold response by the American economic elite to his first speech in New York City as Premier of Quebec, in which he compared Quebec's march towards sovereignty to the American Revolution.
 His first speech in France was, however, more successful, leading him to a better appreciation of the French intelligentsia and of French culture.

 On May 20, 1980, the PQ held, as promised before the elections, the 1980 Quebec referendum on its sovereignty-association plan.
 The result of the vote was 40 per cent in favour and 60 per cent opposed (with 86 per cent turnout).
 Lévesque conceded defeat in the referendum by announcing that, as he had understood the verdict, he had been told "until next time".

 Lévesque led the PQ to victory in the 1981 election, increasing the party's majority in the National Assembly and increasing its share of the popular vote from 41 to 49 per cent.

 A major focus of his second mandate was the patriation of the Canadian constitution.
 Lévesque was criticized by some in Quebec who said he had been tricked by Canadian Prime Minister Pierre Trudeau and the English-Canadian provincial premiers.
-To this day, no Quebec premier of any political side has endorsed the 1982 constitutional amendment.
+To this day, no Quebec premier from any political party has endorsed the 1982 constitutional amendment.